Last Update: 11/11/17

 How Do You Find Evidence of Fault and Who Do You Sue For Your Accident?

 Pursuing a case can be more difficult for a shopper who is hurt at a shopping mall or strip center than it is for victims of other types of premises liability cases.
-In some instances, the accident victim may have to pursue two claims; one claim against the individual store and another claim against the owners and operators of the mall or strip center.
-However, the evidence that the injured party will need to gather (even if there are 2 claims) does not change and it includes surveillance or video footage, images or video recorded on mobile phones, witness statements, store maintenance records, and more.
+In some instances, the accident victim may have to pursue claims against 2 different parties; one claim against the individual store and another against the owners and operators of the mall or strip center.
+However, the evidence that the injured party will need to gather does not change; evidence can include video surveillance, images or video recorded on mobile phones, witness statements, store maintenance logs, cleaning materials, footwear, and more.

-If the injured party falls outside of a specific store, say in the Food Court or in the mall’s public restroom, then they may only have a claim against the shopping mall.
+Furthermore, if a victim falls outside of a specific store, say in the Food Court or in the mall’s public restroom, then the victim may only have a claim against the shopping mall.
 Also, if the fall occurs in a parking lot, then the owner and operator of the shopping mall or strip mall is most likely the only party that can be sued, especially where the danger is not open and obvious.
 See – Aaron v.
 Palatka Mall, L.L.C., 908 So.2d 574 (Fla.
 5th DCA 2005).

 However, claims may also be pursued against property management companies and other third parties.
 For instance, in the case of Pembroke Lakes Mall v.
 McGruder, a woman named June McGruder went shopping for new clothes at a mall owned by Pembroke Lakes, and she was hurt in a fall in the mall’s walkway when she slipped and fell on a “clear, slippery substance” on the floor.